 At Parlia, we want to referee with you.
 That’s why we’re asking you to help us report instances of uncivil behaviour on the site, and why we’re building a community-led moderation team, to uphold the community’s principles.

-We also put together a very short ‘Rules of Parley’ - a cheat-sheet for keeping conversation productive and happy!
+We also put together a very short ‘Rules of Parlia’ - a cheat-sheet for keeping conversation productive and happy!